frc1675/frc1675-2014/README.md

 frc1675-2014
 ============

-FRC 1675's Code for their 2014 and 10th robot, Charles Xavier (practice) / Professor X (competition)
+FRC 1675's codebase for their 2014 and 10th robot, Charles Xavier (practice) / Professor X (competition)

 How to Use
 ----------